KindarkhediyaKhushbu/ASSIGEMENT/C++/pro20.md

-<b>What are conditional statements in C++?
+### What are conditional statements in C++?
 Explain the if-else and switch statements.
 </b>